-Second, as we discussed in Section 3, there is a potential truncation problem for cases not terminated before 2000.
+Fourth, as we discussed in Section 3, there is a potential truncation problem for cases not terminated before 2000.
 To address this concern we re-estimate our baseline regression using only cases filed before 1994 (fewer than 4 percent of cases last more than 5 years).
 This reduces the sample by 24.2 percent.
-Nonetheless, the results from this restricted sample (column (2), Table 4) are very similar to those for the full sample.
+Nonetheless, the results from this restricted sample (column (4),